ichard26/ichard26.github.io/content/about.md

 ---
 title: About me
-description: "Short version: I'm Richard aka ichard26 (he/they).
+description: I'm Richard aka ichard26.
 I'm a hobby Python developer and FOSS contributor.
 I contribute to mypyc and pip and used to co-maintain Black and Bandersnatch.
-Staff at Python Discord."
+Staff at Python Discord.
 layout: single
 showReadingTime: false
 modified: 2024-04-19
 ---

 Hello!
 I'm Richard.
 I go by `ichard26` on the internet.
-My pronouns are he/they.

 You may know me if you frequent the Python code quality space as I used to co-maintain your friendly code formatter, [Black]!